One Tampa Bay's Most Beautiful Courses

-Pros: (4.057 Rating) Generally regarded as one better courses in the Tampa Bay Region.
+Pros: (3.723 Rating) (REVISED - replayed October 2017) - Generally regarding as one of the better courses in the Tampa Bay Region.

-- CHARACTER - I've never seen a course with such an amazing array disc golf comfort items.
+- CHARACTER - An amazing array disc golf comfort and amenity items.
+Of the 166 courses I've played as of this revision, Only Rollin Ridge (A Top 5 course in the World) exceeds Talyor.
 There's a shelter with a bunch of picnic tables.
-There's seating at every hole.
-Most of the tees are shaded.
-There's the most amazing hole signage I've ever seen (64 courses played as of revision) There's an amazing course map at the parking area and (2) practice baskets!
-Who does that!
+There's seating and bag hangers at every hole and most of the tees are shaded.
+There's some of the most amazing hole signage and they are among my Top 3 .
+There's an amazing course map at the parking area and two practice baskets!
 There are trash cans at several tees.
-There's probably about 50 total pin placements and the tee signs have pin location pegs.
-There are brooms at the holes that have sand or pine needle issues.
-Finally, there are shoe brushes at a couple of holes that have a tendency to track a bit of mud.
+There are about 50 total basket placements, with some holes with four basket positions, and the tee signs have basket location pegs.
+There are brooms at every hole, there are shoe brushes at a couple of holes that track a bit of mud, there's a lost disc return box and there's a totem pole (at tee 12) showing the distance and direction of every nearby course and more and more little touches.

-- TEE PADS - They are all concrete and are about 10-12 feet long, slightly above average in my opinion.
-There are also several pro pads.
+- TEE PADS - They are all concrete and are about 10-12 feet long, about average in my opinion.
+There are also eight holes with two tee pads for rec and advanced players.

-- MAINTENANCE - The grounds are mowed weekly.
-I've played a handful of rounds here and never saw the grass higher than 6 inches.
-Despite the heavy use, trash was in check.
+- MAINTENANCE - The grounds are usually mowed weekly.
+I've played ten rounds out here and only saw the grass higher than 6 inches once.
+Despite the heavy use, trash has always been in check.

 - FORGIVENESS - The odds of losing a disc due to an errant shot is low with a few notable exceptions.
 The water on holes 9 and 11 claim a lot of discs.
-The tree canopy is mostly pine and mixed deciduous trees with very few disc robbing palms in play.
+The tree canopy is mostly pine and mixed Deciduous trees with very few disc robbing palms in play.
+I'll also note that the overgrowth is in check on most holes.

-- SHOT SELECTION - I found the shot selection to be above average.
+- SHOT SELECTION - I found the shot selection to be a touch above average.
 Most seasoned players will be satisfied.
 The shots need to be fairly accurate to avoid moderately spaced trees.
-I personally play about half and half backhand to flicks and mix in an overhead shot at a couple pin placements.
-Most basket placements dictate a certain ideal angle to attack from.
-Hole distances vary significantly despite all 3's (216-470 feet from duel/pro tees)
+I personally play about half and half backhand to flicks.
+Several basket placements will dictate a certain ideal angle to attack from.
+Hole distances vary significantly despite all 3's (216-470 feet)

 - UNIQUENESS - The holes themselves are slightly above average of what you'd expect to see on your average 18 hole course.
 There are several holes with water elements in play.
-There's one dog leg (#3).
-There's a few moderate tunnel shots, hole 12 specifically stands out in this regards .
-A bunch of holes weave threw a pine canopy and are with marginal tight lines. only one hole is a gimme in all basket positions (#8).
-There are a few blind baskets.
-The longest holes will challenge advanced players to make par, being at well over 400 feet at a handful of basket placements
+There's one sort of dog leg on (3).
+There's a few moderate tunnel shots, hole (12) specifically stands out in this regard .
+A bunch of holes weave threw a pine canopy and are with marginal tight lines.
+Only one hole is a gimme in all positions, hole (8).
+There are a few blind baskets but this will vary depending on basket position layout.
+The longest placements will challenge advanced players to make par, being at well over 400 feet at a handful of placements.

-- EVENTS - As of this revision, I am aware of handicap singles every Sunday and it is very welcoming to newcomers.
-9:30 am start and cost is $5.25.
-I've played it once and there was over 50 players.
+- EVENTS - I am aware of handicaps every Sunday and it is very welcoming to newcomers.
+The event time is 9:30 AM and costs $5.25, and usually draws over 50 players.
 The course also hosts a huge ace race once a year with hundreds of competitors.

-Cons: - SLOWER PLAY - Lots of walkers in the park, you will likely have to wait a few times for safety reasons.
-In addition, in the few times I've been here, there's always been numerous groups playing.
+- SLOWER PLAY - Lots of walkers in the park, you will likely have to wait a few times for safety reasons.
+In Addition, in the few times I've been here, there's always been numerous groups playing.
 Be safe, don't throw till a group clears.

-- LAYOUT FLOW - below average.
-The course is a tight fit and has a couple of double back spots due to the multitude of pin placements.
-However, I don't think any holes require a walk much over a two hundred feet between basket and next tee. there are several opportunities to skip groups of holes if needed.
+- LAYOUT FLOW - Below average.
+The course is a tight fit and has a couple of double back spots due to the multitude of basket placements.
+However, I don't think any holes require a walk much over a two hundred feet between basket and next tee.
+There are several opportunities to skip a group of holes if needed.

 - ELEVATION - Really none to speak of.
-I know that this is typically for Florida, but this course is flat for even Florida standards. no more than 15' elevation change throughout the entire course layout.
+I know that this is typically for Florida, but this course is flat for even Florida standards.
+No more than 15 feet of elevation change throughout the entire course layout.
+Hole (12) is the only hole that changes about 10 feet.

 - LOCATION - The course is quite the hike from the freeway and the course parking is tucked way back into the park.
 Keep driving all the way to the end.

-- GATORS - Do not go into the water for your disc on 9 and 11.
+- GATORS - Do not go into the water for your disc on (9, 11, 12, 13 and 15).
 The water here is prime gator habitat.
-A 10 footer was recently relocated out of the park.
+A 10 footer was recently relocated out of the park and I have personally seen 7 footers out here.

-Other Thoughts: Disc golfers visiting the Tampa Bay area need to add this course to their wishlist.
-A touch less challenging and less unique than area courses Cliff Stevens and Picnic, but more fun loving, disc comforting and beautiful.
+Other Thoughts: Disc golfers visiting the Tampa Bay area need to add this course to their wish list.
+A touch less challenging and less unique than area courses Cypress, Cliff Stevens, Picnic and Oldsmar, but more fun loving, disc comforting and beautiful.

 If I'm in Florida, I'm playing this course again!